 Then Clarke made a new friend.

 Oh Clarke, you’re such a scrapper!
 I loved this moment.
 There was an intense juxtaposition going on between these two lovely ladies, and the audience could identify with both of them.
-Clarke was a violent aggressor, protecting her people, while a frightened Mila Kunis-ish compiled in order to survive.
-I wouldn’t say new girl was weak by any means.
+Clarke was a violent aggressor, protecting her people, while a frightened Mila Kunis-ish complied in order to survive.
 What we’re seeing is the difference between a chick who’s been through some shit, verses a girl who hasn’t had to experience the harsh outside world.
 It changes you, man!

-Anyway, new girl lead Clarke to a quaint little scene.
+Anyway, new girl led Clarke to a quaint little scene.